Canadian conductor Geneviève Leclair was appointed

 Canada and a member of the Board of Directors of the

 Equally at home in symphony, ballet and opera, she was

 productions on a regular basis.
-In 2016, she returned to
+She returned to the

-the company as Guest Conductor and made a successful
+company as Guest Conductor in 2016 and will be making

 In recent years, she has had the opportunity to guest

 conduct various orchestras, both in Canada and the

 Lexington Symphony, Symphony New Hampshire,

 Longwood Symphony, National Academy Orchestra of Canada, Syracuse University Symphony Orchestra and New England Conservatory Chamber and Youth Philharmonic Orchestras.
 Her performances have been hailed as « impeccable » (Boston Phoenix), « ravishing » and of « exemplary pacing and reading » (Hugh Fraser) while her conducting style has been praised for its « verve and precision », « confident dynamics and tempos, crisp rhythms, and crystalline phrasing creat[ing] powerful forward momentum » (Carla DeFord).

 Over the years, Ms. Leclair has collaborated with soloists of international stature among whom Stéphane Tétreault, Jan Lisiecki, Giampiero Sobrino, John Fanning and John MacMaster; artists such as Veronica Tennant and Arleen Thibault and a number of well-known choreographers including Alexander Ekman, Wayne McGregor and John Neumeier.
 Active on the new music scene, she has premiered pieces by many contemporary composers including Alan Belkin, Éric Champagne, Brian Harman and Maxime Goulet.